microsoft/vscode-docs/docs/containers/debug-python.md

     - dockerfile: The path to the Dockerfile to execute
     - tag: The name of the image to be build, together with its version tag

-1. Overall, a vscode setup for building and debugging your Flask application can look like this:
+1. Overall, a VS Code setup for building and debugging your Flask application can look like this:

     - `launch.json`